unfoldingWord-dev/electron/docs/development/Electronite/MacBuildNotes.md

 ### Setup Build Environment on MacOS Monterey
 - Configured using these notes as a reference: [build-instructions-macos](../build-instructions-macos.md)
 - Can build on Monterey
-- Building for x64 does not work on M1 Silicon Macs, only for Arm64.
-On Intel based Macs can build for both Arm64 and Intel x64
 - Make sure you have a lot of free disk space - need over 150GB free.
 - if you have trouble building with these notes, you could try the older Chromium Build tools: [MacBuildNotesChromeTools](MacBuildNotesChromeTools.md)
 - Used xcode 13.3.1